mesonbuild/meson/docs/markdown/Reference-tables.md

  - `PKG_CONFIG_PATH` controls the paths pkg-config will search for just `native: false` dependencies (host machine).

-This mirrors the `build.` prefix used for (built-in) meson options, which has the same meaning.
+This mirrors the `build.` prefix used for (built-in) Meson options, which has the same meaning.

 This is useful for cross builds.
 In the native builds, build = host,